OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 It is important to remember that Local Authentication framework is an event-based procedure and as such, should not the sole method of authentication.
 Though this type of authentication is effective on the user-interface level, it is easily bypassed through patching or instrumentation.

-When testing local authentication on iOS, ensure sensitive flows are protected using the Keychain services method.
-For example, some apps resume an existing user session with TouchID authentication.
-In these cases, session credentials or tokens (e.g. refresh tokens) should be securely stored in the Keychain (as described above) as well as "locked" with local authentication.
+- Verify that sensitive processes, such as re-authenticating a user triggering a payment transaction, are protected using the Keychain services method.
+- Verify that the `kSecAccessControlUserPresence` policy and `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` protection classes are set when the `SecAccessControlCreateWithFlags` method is called.

 #### Dynamic Analysis